open-sdg/open-sdg/docs/data-configuration.md

     - Observation status
     - Unit multiplier
     - Unit measure
+  series_column: Series
+  unit_column: Units
 ```

 ### inputs

 _Optional_: This setting identifies the source (or sources) of your data and metadata.
-This can be omitted if you are using the standard Open SDG approach of CSV data and YAML metadata.
-But if you would like to use non-standard inputs (such as SDMX) then you can use this as needed.
+This can be omitted if you are using the legacy Open SDG approach of CSV data and YAML/markdown metadata, _but it is strongly recommended to specify your inputs using this setting_.
+This is required if you are using any other input, such as SDMX or Word templates.

 Each item must have a "class" which corresponds to classes in the [/sdg/inputs folder of the sdg-build library](https://github.com/open-sdg/sdg-build/tree/master/sdg/inputs).
 Further, each item can have any/all of the parameters that class uses.
 Below are full descriptions of all the possible inputs and their corresponding parameters.